-Column Title Comments Algorithm Name the mnemonic name assigned to the algorithm Value the numeric value assigned to the algorithm Type The allowed values are: A - asymmetric algorithm with a public and private key S - symmetric algorithm with only a private key H - hash algorithm that compresses input data to a digest value or indicates a method that uses a hash X - signing algorithm N - an anonymous signing algorithm E - an encryption algorithm M - a method such as a mask generation function O - an object type С (Classification) The allowed values are: A - Assigned S - TCG Standard L - TCG Legacy Dep (Dependent) Indicates which other algorithm is required to be implemented if this algorithm is implemented Reference the reference document that defines the algorithm Comments clarifying information
+Column Title Comments Algorithm Name the mnemonic name assigned to the algorithm Value the numeric value assigned to the algorithm Туре The allowed values are: A - asymmetric algorithm with a public and private key S - a symmetric block cipher or a mode of operation of a block cipher H - hash algorithm that compresses input data to a digest value or indicates a method that uses a hash X - signing algorithm N - an anonymous signing algorithm E - an encryption algorithm M - a method such as a mask generation function O - an object type C - an algorithm in which the key is associated with a counter value that increments upon use, and may be used only a limited number of times; the key holder must never re-use a counter value Z - an extendable-output function (XOF) which compresses input data to a digest value of any desired length NOTE The requested length is not input to the compression function of a XOF.
+Requesting two different lengths of output from the same XOF results in two outputs where one is a prefix of the other.
+K - a keyed function, i.e., a symmetric function that is not a block cipher С (Classification) The allowed values are: A - Assigned S - TCG Standard L - TCG Legacy Dep (Dependent) Indicates which other algorithm is required to be implemented if this algorithm is implemented Reference the reference document that defines the algorithm Comments clarifying information